huma-engineering/huma-docs/data-collection/clinician-portal/managing-health-data/questionnaires.md

 The Patient Dashboard includes questionnaires which have been submitted by the patient, either as specific modules (in the case of scored questionnaires) or under the Questionnaires umbrella module (for non-scored questionnaires).
 Care teams can review patient responses and use them to make informed decisions about the patient’s care plan.

 ## How it works​
-On the patient dashboard, select a questionnaire to see the individual patient responses.
+On the Patient Dashboard, select a questionnaire to see the individual patient responses.
 The module tile will show you whether the questionnaire has already been completed and the results (if applicable).

 ![Questionnaire modules](./assets/Questionnaire01.png)